 Invasive Weed Species in Minnesota have become a huge issue for our 10,000 lakes.
-More and more individuals are trying to stop and prevent their presence in our lakes.
-This is because as invasive species develop a superior existence within the lakes, there are less resources and space for native weeds and animals – which are essential to keep the ecosystem balanced.
+More and more individuals are trying to stop and prevent their invasive lake weed growth in our waters.
+This is because as invasive species develop a superior existence within the Minnesota lakes, there are less resources and space for native weeds and animals – which are essential to keep the ecosystem balanced.
 There are many methods that one can use to try and stop these species from spreading and, ultimately, taking over lakes.
 But, before you can address how to get rid of them, you need to understand them.
 This blog post will help inform you of a few different types of invasive species in Minnesota.

 Known as a common nuisance, Eurasian Watermilfoil can be found in numerous lakes across the state.
 To know how to distinguish it from other plants, Eurasian Watermilfoil grows toward the surface of the water and looks like a strands of tangled stems.
 It also appears to look like a mat that is laying on the top of the water.

 This plant populates quickly because if a part falls off of the stem, it can settle and grow new roots.
-That is why it has become a major problem for many lakes.
+That is why this lake weed has become a major problem for many lakes.
 Once discovered, it repopulates rapidly.

 To learn more about Eurasian Watermilfoil, click here!